how to prepare yourself for a career in the food industry

 Volunteering allows you to boost competencies while contributing to a good cause.
 It’s an excellent way to access new training.

 Depending on the role and projects, you can obtain abilities like food preparation, team management, problem-solving, and report writing.
-Volunteering also builds professional networks, especially useful if you lack food industry contacts.
+For example, understanding how specific foods, like those that reduce swelling in feet and ankles, impact health can be valuable.

 4. Finding a Mentor